ATLAZ SCHOOL Zürich

 THE FUTURE: OUR PROPOSAL

-We are working closely with SBAT to conform with the Government requirements for training teachers.
+We are working closely with SBAT to comply with the new Government requirements for training teachers.

 At ATLAZ we believe it is of essential importance to retain the maximum contact hours possible with the student in order to assist them in the transformation necessary to be fit for hands-on teaching.

-We plan to incorporate as far as possible some of the anatomy programme and the other aspects of the Government requirements within our training programme.
-Meanwhile the school will be monitoring the progress of each student and will be directly on hand to assist with any aspect of the Government programme.
+We plan to incorporate as far as possible the anatomy programme and the other aspects of the Government requirements within our training programme.
+And the school will be monitoring each students progress and will be directly on hand to assist with any aspect of the Government programme.

 2017 CALENDAR (from April)